John Victor (Brazilian footballer): Breakthrough

-On 13 December 2019, John Victor further extended his contract with Santos until December 2023.
+On 13 December 2019, John further extended his contract with Santos until December 2023.
 Initially a fourth-choice behind Everson, Vladimir and João Paulo at the start of the 2020 campaign, he became a second-choice after Everson left and Vladimir was sidelined due to an injury.

-John Victor made his official – and Série A – debut for Santos on 14 November 2020, starting and keeping a clean sheet in a 2–0 home win against Internacional.
+John made his official – and Série A – debut for Santos on 14 November 2020, starting and keeping a clean sheet in a 2–0 home win against Internacional.
 He made his Copa Libertadores debut ten days later, playing the full 90 minutes and making several key stops in a 2–1 away success over LDU Quito.

-On 8 January 2021, John Victor and teammate Wagner Leonardo tested positive for COVID-19.
-Upon returning, he shared the starting spot with João Paulo before suffering a knee injury in August.
+On 8 January 2021, John and teammate Wagner Leonardo tested positive for COVID-19.
+Upon returning, he was chosen as the starter in the 2020 Copa Libertadores final, and shared the starting spot with João Paulo during the following months of the year before suffering a knee injury in August.

-After being fully recovered, John Victor spent the 2022 campaign as a backup to undisputed starter João Paulo, playing in just two matches during the year.
+After being fully recovered, John spent the 2022 campaign as a backup to undisputed starter João Paulo, playing in just two matches during the year.

 Loan to Internacional

-On 18 January 2023, Santos announced the loan of John Victor to fellow top tier club Internacional until the end of the year; he also renewed his contract with his parent club until the end of 2025.
+On 18 January 2023, Santos announced the loan of John to fellow top tier club Internacional until the end of the year; he also renewed his contract with his parent club until the end of 2025.

 Loan to Valladolid

-On 20 August 2023, John Victor was officially announced by Real Valladolid in the Spanish Segunda División, on loan for one year with a buyout clause.
+On 20 August 2023, John was officially announced by Real Valladolid in the Spanish Segunda División, on loan for one year with a buyout clause.
 An initial backup to Jordi Masip, he was a starter between the months of September and October before returning to the bench.